rackerlabs/technical-blog/_posts/2019-01-18-database-performance-tuning.md

 After the AWR or ADDM report identifies sections of bad SQL/SQLID, you can use DBMS\_XPLAN to gather more information about them.
-The DBMS_XPLAN package supplies the following table functions that can be used to retrieve and display the execution (exec) plan:
+The DBMS_XPLAN package supplies the following table functions that you can use to retrieve and display the execution (exec) plan:

     DISPLAY